BhavyeMathur/goopylib-v1/README.md

 * Added a GraphWin Wiki! (mainly cause I felt guilty that the people who liked Goopy (4 stars!) wouldn't be able to use it)
 * The GraphWin returns itself for functions where it didn't (unless it is returning something else)
 * Added a `move_to_point()` function for the GraphWin

+* Fixed bug with Image not resizing to canvas scaling
+* Made CycleButtons semi-functional by adding draw(), undraw(), click(), and is_clicked() functions
+* Added a file browsing window to get the name of a file

+* You can now drag objects!

 #### 1.0.25-beta 8th July 2020